iancze/PSOAP/doc/configuration.rst

 Processing your spectra to an HDF5 file
 =======================================

-PSOAP uses a simple format for storing a set of echelle spectra in an HDF5 file, which is a commonly used binary format.
+PSOAP uses HDF5 files to storing a set of echelle spectra in a commonly used binary format.
-An example of this format is the LP661-13 dataset, which you can download `here <https://figshare.com/articles/LP661-13_TRES_Spectra/5572714>`_.
-Since PSOAP is designed to be used with high resolution spectra, which are commonly acquired through echelle spectrographs, it presumes an echelle-like format.
-If you have only a regular spectrum, then you would just treat your dataset as an echelle with only one order.
+An example of spectra in this format is provided via the LP661-13 dataset, which you can download `here <https://figshare.com/articles/LP661-13_TRES_Spectra/5572714>`_.
+Since PSOAP is primarily designed to be used with high resolution spectra, which are commonly acquired with echelle spectrographs, it presumes an echelle-like format.
+If you have a regular spectrum, then you would just treat your dataset as an echelle with only one order.

-Requirements of this format (and of PSOAP):
+Assumptions of this format (and of PSOAP):

 * all spectra are taken with the same instrument
+* all spectra have been corrected to the barycentric frame
 * all orders of the echelle have the same number of pixels
-* all spectra have been corrected to the barycentric frame

-The limitation on the same number of pixels per order is not necessarily a strict constraint.
+Though the limitation on the same number of pixels per order is not necessarily a strict constraint.
 Let ``n_pix`` be the number of pixels in each echelle order, ``n_orders`` be the number of echelle orders of the spectrograph, and ``n_epochs`` be the number of epochs of data you have.
 If you have telescope data that does not have an equal number of ``n_pix`` for each order, you can choose the largest order as defining ``n_pix`` and then masking (see below) the blank regions in the shorter orders.

 The HDF5 file has the following top-level entries as datasets: